Tan Jing

 Tan Jing (谭晶; born September 11, 1977) is a solo Chinese singer in the CPC Central Military Commission Political Department Song and Dance Troupe and a first class national actress.
 Her music blends bel canto, Chinese national music (Guoyue), and popular singing styles.
 She has been dubbed "The Voice of Harmony" for her efforts to spread Chinese music, culture, and goodwill through her professional and philanthropic contributions.

 She has earned a Master's of Popular Music Studies, is an elected member of the 10th National People's Congress, currently serves as the Deputy Director of China's Pop Music Association and has been voted one of China's Top Ten Outstanding Youths.

 Tan has also starred in the original national operas Ode to Mulan and The White Haired Girl, musicals Crazy Snow, Jasmine, and In That Distant Place, and other plays.
 Tan was a torchbearer for the 2008 Beijing Olympic Games and her song, Sky, was used to accompany the releasing of the doves during the Opening Ceremony.
 She took part in Chinese reality competition, in 2016, she appeared in the series finale on Jiangsu Television's Mask Singer.
 In January 2017, she participated in Hunan Television's Singer 2017, as one of the 1st round competitors, until her sudden withdrawal on February 25, 2017.

 Career

 Early years

-Tan was raised in a musical family in Houma, Shanxi Province, China.
-When she was eight years old she began to study piano and gave her first onstage performance at age 9.
+Tan grew up in a musical family in Houma, Shanxi Province, China.
+She started studying piano at the age of eight and gave her debut onstage performance when she was nine years old.
 She started singing lessons with her mother at age 11.
 After graduating from the Vocal Music Department of the Chinese Conservatory of Music in 1998, she was admitted to the Song and Dance Ensemble of the People's Liberation Army.